yacineaaddi/React-Travel-App/README.md

 ## 🛠️ Technologies Used

-- 💻 HTML: Structure of the application.
+- 💻 HTML : Structure of the application.

-- 🎨 CSS: Styling and layout.
+- 🎨 CSS : Styling and layout.

-- ⚙️ JavaScript: Functionality and interactivity.
+- ⚙️ JavaScript : Functionality and interactivity.

-- ⚛️ React: Component-based UI development.
+- ⚛️ React : Component-based UI development.

 ## 📁 Folder Structure